reframejs/reframe/readme.md

   <br/>
   By default a page loads two scripts:
-  One script that is shared and cached across all pages (that includes React, polyfills, etc.) and a second script that includes the React components of the page.
+  One script that is shared and cached across all pages (that includes common code such as React, polyfills, etc.) and a second script that includes the React components of the page.
   That way, a page only loads what it needs.
 - **Static DOM**